 As the Company has a small team of executive officers, a high degree of commitment and performance is required from each individual to achieve corporate milestones and objectives.
-This high degree of commitment and performance was demonstrated in 2016 by each executive officer with the following accomplishments:
+This high degree of commitment and performance was demonstrated in 2017 by each executive officer with the following accomplishments:

-- each executive officer's consistent and focused leadership, evidenced during challenging times; - each executive officer's leadership in strengthening the Company's ability to manage risk, especially during the Company's transition from exploration stage to development stage; and - each executive officer's role in the enhancement of the Company's profile in the public marketplace.
+- each executive officer's consistent and focused leadership, evidenced during challenging times; - each executive officer's leadership in strengthening the Company's ability to manage risk; and - each executive officer's role in the enhancement of the Company's profile in the public marketplace.